 +1 512 471 1436

 Expertise: VLSI Computer Aided Design; Physical design and circuit optimization; Design and manufacturing process integration; Vertical integration of technology, circuit/CAD and system

 Assistant Professor, Department of Educational Psychology, College of Education

 +1 512 471 0683

-Expertise: Dr. Pustejovsky conducts methodological and applied statistical research in the areas of meta-analysis, robust inference, and statistical methods for single-case research.
-His further interests include causal inference, experimental design, and statistical models for behavioral data.
+Expertise: Interests include meta-analysis, causal inference, robust inference, statistical methods for of single-case research designs, experimental design, and statistical models for behavioral data.

 Department Chair, Department of Educational Leadership and Policy, College of Education

 +1 512 232 7519, +1 512 471 7551